difference between metal and nonmetal

 One of the most significant differences between metals and nonmetals is their electronic configuration.
 Metals typically have one or two electrons in their outermost shell, while nonmetals have 4, 5, 6, or 7 electrons in their outermost shell.

-See also difference between pharmacokinetics and pharmacodynamics
+See also difference between simple interest and compound interest formula

 Another difference is their physical properties.
 As mentioned earlier, metals are usually shiny, malleable, ductile, and have high melting and boiling points.
 Nonmetals, on the other hand, are usually dull, brittle, and have low melting and boiling points.